zolweb/docker-npm/README.md

 ### 2016-06-23

-I added `bower` to the image and a [wrapper script](https://github.com/mkenney/docker-npm/blob/master/bin/bower) to the repository.
+* Added `bower` to the image and a [wrapper script](https://github.com/mkenney/docker-npm/blob/master/bin/bower) to the repository.
+* Added a `node` [wrapper script](https://github.com/mkenney/docker-npm/blob/master/bin/node) to the repository.
+* Added mounting your `~/.ssh/` directory into the container to support access to private repositories.
+If that directory is mounted, then `npm` and `bower` will run as the `uid`/`gid` that owns that `~/.ssh/` directory (hopefully you), otherwise it will run as the project directories `uid` and `gid` as usual.
+* Updated all the wrapper scripts to use variables for the image tag and github branch to make merges simpler

 Please [let me know](https://github.com/mkenney/docker-npm/issues) if you run into any problems.

 ### 2016-06-06